Starting Your First Irish Whiskey Collection. – Stuart’s Suggestions

 The Irishman Founders Reserve Irish Whiskey

 Walsh Whiskey opened their own distillery a few years ago in Royal Oak, a few miles outside Carlow.
 It will be another year or so before we see the first home-distilled whiskeys from the copper pot stills and column stills of their own distillery, but over the last three years, sales of their signature brands of Writers Tears and The Irishman have grown exponentially.
-They are now one of the leading Irish Whiskey brands along with Irish Distillers, Tullamore D.E.W. and Teeling.
+They are now one of the leading Irish Whiskey brands along with Irish Distillers, Tullamore D.E.W. e Teeling.

 Their Writers Tears Single Malt expressions are all quite wonderful, but it is their Irishman Founders Reserve expression that I have selected for our Beginners Whiskey Collection.